 It is very important to understand the context, beforehand, so that one can articulate their ideas, rather than borrowing ideas from others.
 It is important to ensure at any given point that no information is copy-pasted.
-The reference paper might be used to draw ideas and hence cited, but never can be ideas be presented in the same words.
-In order to do so, one might as well need to develop greater understanding of how to paraphrase, and most importantly, correctly.
+The reference paper might be used to draw ideas and hence cited, but never can ideas be presented in the same words.
+In order to do so, one might as well need to develop a greater understanding of how to paraphrase, and most importantly, correctly.

 Understanding what it means to paraphrase.

 Paraphrasing can be defined as the practice of employing one’s own words in order to present an idea.
-The information or idea can be gained from a source but only the main or primary ideas can be discussed, but only by crediting due acknowledgement.
+The information or idea can be gained from a source but only the main or primary ideas can be discussed, but only by crediting due acknowledgment.
 For example, it is essential to restructure the sentence while establishing the ideas presented by an author.
 However, it is also important to keep the meaning unaltered.
 To be able to paraphrase with perfection, it is very important to ensure that only the ideas are similar but not how they have been presented.
 But they still need to be cited for reference.

 Be it paraphrasing or quoting, the authority has to be established.
 And hence, citing them reveals academic integrity throughout the paper.

-However, there are various styles of Referencing, each of which follows specific details, rules and guidelines.
-The most common ones are do my math homework, MLA, APA, Harvard and Chicago Styles.
+However, there are various styles of Referencing, each of which follows specific details, rules, and guidelines.
+The most common ones are do my math homework, MLA, APA, Harvard, and Chicago Styles.
 One has to follow strict guidelines of the one chosen, throughout the paper.

 You Might Also Like